tarifi79/AIproject/README.md

 labelJ = 'onion_rings'
 ```

-## Deployment
+### Deployment

 Deploying your model is straightforward:

 1. Replace the existing server/export.pkl with your newly trained model file.
 2. If you wish to modify the front-end, update the HTML/CSS files to match your desired aesthetics and functionality.
+3. Ensure you have Docker running.
+4. On terminal make sure you are in directory "...\AIproject" or whatever you named this project folder.
-3. Build the Docker container using the following command
+5. Build the Docker container using the following command.

 ```bash
 docker build -t group6_classifier . && docker run --rm -it -p 5000:5000 group6_classifier